strohel/PyBayes/README.rst

      embed profiling information into PyBayes.
 This can be accomplished by passing ``--profile=yes`` to ``./setup.py``.
 The default is to omit profiling information in order to avoid performance penalties.
+   * all standard and custom build parameters can be listed using ``./setup.py --help``

+The best results performance-wise are achieved when also your code that uses or extends PyBayes is compiled by Cython and uses static typing where appropriate.
+Remember to ``cimport pybayes[.something]`` everytime you ``import pybayes[.something]`` so that fast Cython calling convention is used.

 Building Documentation
 ----------------------